antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

   improvements both, as a consumer, as well as a producer.

 * **DbProviderFactories**.
-In .NET Standard 2.0 we added almost all of the primitives in ADO<span></span>.NET to allow OR mappers and database implementers to communicate.
+In .NET Standard 2.0 we added almost all of the primitives in ADO<span></span>.NET to allow O/R mappers and database implementers to communicate.
 Unfortunately, `DbProviderFactories` didn't make the cut for 2.0 so we're adding it now.
-In a nutshell, `DbProviderFactories` allows OR mappers to instantiate a specific provider factory without having to accept an instance of `DbProviderFactory`, which enables them to select the appropriate provider automatically, by, for example, reading configuration settings.
+In a nutshell, `DbProviderFactories` allows libraries and applications to utilize a specific ADO.NET provider without knowing any of its specific types at compile time, by selecting among registered `DbProviderFactory` instances based on a name, which can be read from, for example, configuration settings.

 * **General Goodness**.
 Since .NET Core was open sourced, we've added many small features across the base class libraries such as `System.HashCode` for